NVIDIAGameWorks/Streamline/docs/ProgrammingGuideDLSS_G.md

 Note that DLSS-G doesn't support multiple swap chains at the moment.
 So all viewports must write into the same backbuffer.

 #### **Bidirectional Distortion Field buffer generation code sample**
-The following is pseudo-code that should guide the generation of the bidirectional distortion field buffer.
+The following HLSL code snippet demonstrates the generation of the bidirectional distortion field buffer.
 The example distortion illustrated is barrel distortion.

 ```cpp
 const float distortionAlpha = -0.5f;